Toronto Maple Leafs: Early years (1917–1927)

 The National Hockey League (NHL) was formed in 1917 in Montreal by teams formerly belonging to the National Hockey Association (NHA) that had a dispute with Eddie Livingstone, owner of the Toronto Blueshirts.
 The owners of the other four clubs—the Montreal Canadiens, Montreal Wanderers, Quebec Bulldogs and the Ottawa Senators—wanted to replace Livingstone, but discovered that the NHA constitution did not allow them to simply vote him out of the league.
 Instead, they opted to create a new league, the NHL, and did not invite Livingstone to join them.
 They also remained voting members of the NHA, and thus had enough votes to suspend the other league's operations, effectively leaving Livingstone's league with one team.

-The NHL had decided that it would operate a four-team circuit, made up of the Canadiens, Montreal Maroons, Ottawa, and one more club in either Quebec City or Toronto.
+The NHL had decided that it would operate a four-team circuit, made up of the Canadiens, Wanderers, Ottawa, and one more club in either Quebec City or Toronto.
 Toronto's inclusion in the NHL's inaugural season was formally announced on November 26, 1917, with concerns over the Bulldogs' financial stability surfacing.
 The League granted temporary franchise rights to the Arena Company, owners of the Arena Gardens.
 The NHL granted the Arena responsibility of the Toronto franchise for only the inaugural season, with specific instructions to resolve the dispute with Livingstone or transfer ownership of the Toronto franchise back to the League at the end of the season.

 Team photo of the Arenas from the 1917–18 season.
 The club won its first Stanley Cup in their inaugural season.

 The franchise did not have an official name but was informally called "the Blueshirts" or "the Torontos" by the fans and press.
 Although the inaugural roster was made up of players leased from the NHA's Toronto Blueshirts, including Harry Cameron and Reg Noble, the Maple Leafs do not claim the Blueshirts' history as their own.
 During the inaugural season, the club performed the first trade in NHL history, sending Sammy Hebert to the Senators, in return for cash.
 Under manager Charlie Querrie, and head coach Dick Carroll, the team won the Stanley Cup in the inaugural 1917–18 season.